ogallagher/Complex-Processing-Game/README.md

 - [x] Server: have projectile server load in a saved environment and check projectile-block collisions
 - [ ] Client: introduce protocols for projectile requests, deletions, and updates
 - [x] Server: sends out deleted projectiles as well as current ones
-- [ ] Client: incorporate multiple key-presses at once.
-Solution: have a boolean array of important keys, and update based both upon keyPressed() and keyReleased()... almost, but there are a few bugs
+- [x] Client: incorporate multiple key-presses at once.
+Solution: have a boolean array of important keys, and update based both upon keyPressed() and keyReleased()